DIE CASTING COMPANY

 manufacturing back to the USA.

 Hidden Costs and Risks of Offshore Suppliers

 Your product details, including your own tooling, can be used to make and sell

 your products without your knowledge.
 One of our customers had discovered parts

 made from their tooling being sold in stores in China.

 Quality Product Liability Risks

 The use of uncertified aluminum and zinc die cast alloys, along with inferior

 a high risk of product failures and increased liability for your company.

 Property and Technology Theft Risk

 It's dangerous to reveal your intellectual property and technology secrets to an

 offshore supplier.
 Your secret technology can be stolen, shared with your

 competitors or used to create a competitor and steal your customers.

 There are hidden costs due to miscommunications in the barriers of language,

 culture and distance that result in loss of time and money such as improper die

 design changes, repairing tooling errors, delays, late deliveries, etc.

 Overseas shipping costs such as tariffs and port fees are additional costs

 included in your costs when dealing with overseas die cast suppliers.

 Die Cast Tooling Steel

 Low cost die cast dies made with inferior and uncertified die steel results in

 premature die failures and frequent new die cast tooling costs.
 Perhaps the

 reason for no guarantees of tooling life.

 Lead Times and Delays

 Long lead times and delays by overseas die cast suppliers are common.
 And

 changing or cancelling your order may not be possible.

 Now - Get Products Later - Regardless of Quality

 Advance payment requirements are common.
 Pay now and wait to receive your parts.

 luck.
 They're yours now.

-Bringing Manufacturing Back to the U.S.
+Bringing Manufacturing Back to the U.S.A.

 time to market for new products